getpatchwork/patchwork/docs/development.md

     (.venv)$ ./manage.py migrate

-Next, you should load the initial fixtures into patchwork.
+Next, you should load the initial fixtures into Patchwork.
 These initial fixtures provide.

-* `default_tags.xml`: The tags that patchwork will extract from mails.
+* `default_tags.xml`: The tags that Patchwork will extract from mails.
   Examples: `Acked-By`, `Reviewed-By`
 * `default_states.xml`: The states that a patch can be in.
 Examples:
   `Accepted`, `Rejected`